 These apps are designed to share static files.
 Examples of these are PDFs, PowerPoints, videos or Word documents.
 Files you create on a computer, or by your marketing team or by an advertising agency which then get pushed down to the file sharing app to be shown to a customer or prospect out in the field.

 The second type is a Catalog App.
 The catalog apps for sales reps typically contain SKU based information.
 Think of them like those giant paper catalogs you’d print up and ship out to your customers so they can buy something.
 They might contain things like pricing, individual product specs, information, and could also be used to create a soft quote or may even talk to your ERP system to actually create an order.

 The final type is a presentation app.
 I want to distinguish this type of app from a file sharing app because with a presentation app, what you’re going to be doing is giving those long-form presentations.
 That might be something like a PowerPoint or something customizable like a Prezi.
 Really here what you’re doing is giving a pitch where someone is standing in front of an audience going through various slides or parts of information sharing that in a pitch.
 A great example of that would include the new Challenger Sales Model, which a lot of sales teams are starting to use these long form PowerPoints for.

 Now when you consider which of these is the right type of sales enablement app to deploy for your field team, again you need to consider what they do.
 Are they sales people that sell with static files?
 Do they sell catalog information?
 What I think a lot of companies see is they do a whole lot of different things.

 A customizable app gives you the ability to do file sharing, catalog data like SKU based pricing, and presentations all in a single app.
-They may also give you the ability to create multiple apps and share each of them out to different teams depending on their role within the company.
+They may also give you the ability to create multiple apps for sales reps and share each of them out to different teams depending on their role within the company.